gianlucagenga/ansible-demo/README.md

     * `./ansible_uptime.sh`: check server uptime through ansible ad-hoc commands

-## Demo2 (vagrant-ansibleplaybook folder)
+## Demo2 (2-ansibleplaybook folder)
-Use Vagrant and Ansible playbook to create a new VM provisioned with Nginx
+Use Vagrant and Ansible playbook to create a new VM provisioned with Nginx, and create users

     * `vagrant up`
     * check nginx is listening on http://localhost:8080
+    * check users are created: `vagrant ssh` -> `cat /etc/passwd`

 ## Demo3 (vagrant-ansiblemultiserver folder)
 Use Vagrant and Ansible playbook to startup different servers